mm80843/T3.5/docs/bp_2.md

 ### Capabilities

-To implement this measure most effectively a good understanding of the right way of architecture design and related Systems thinking interrelations is crucial.
-Lessons learned from previous pandemics have been before translated into a number of aspects in the Modernist approach to architecture.
-Many of these ideas can be revisited in the current times too.
+In order to implement this measure most effectively, a good understanding of the right way to design architecture and the related context of systems thinking is crucial.
+Lessons learned from previous pandemics have already been incorporated into the modernist approach to architecture in a number of ways.
+Many of these ideas can also be revisited in the present day.

 ### Restrictions and limitations